-Chief Operating Officer
+President and Chief Operating Officer

 Mr. Tibbetts joined as our Chief Operating Officer in 2019 and was appointed as an executive officer in February 2020.
-Mr. Tibbetts is responsible for aligning the day-to-day operations of the Company's various business lines and support groups with the corporate goals set by the CEO and Board of Directors.
-Mr. Tibbetts has more than 15 years of corporate leadership experience with a focus on operating efficiency, talent development and organizational design.
-Mr. Tibbetts previously served as the Port of Virginia's President and COO of Virginia International Terminals, LLC from October 2014 to July 2019 where he was responsible for the portfolio's P&L, logistics, operations, maintenance, labor relations, IT, safety, security and capital infrastructure projects.
+Mr. Tibbetts was appointed as our President in February 2024.
+Mr. Tibbetts is responsible for aligning the day-to-day operations of the Company's various business lines and support groups with the corporate goals set by the Chief Executive Officer and Board of Directors.
+Mr. Tibbetts has more than 20 years of corporate leadership experience with a focus on operating efficiency, talent development and organizational design.
+Mr. Tibbetts previously served as the Port of Virginia's President and COO of Virginia International Terminals, LLC from October 2014 to July 2019 where he was responsible for the portfolio's P&L, logistics, operations, maintenance, labor relations, IT, safety, security, and capital infrastructure projects.
 Prior to joining the Port of Virginia in July 2010, Mr. Tibbetts served in various leadership roles at APM Terminals, a global subsidiary of A.P.
 Moller Maersk from March 2003 to June 2010.
 Mr. Tibbetts earned his B.B.A. from James Madison, his M.B.A. from the College of William & Mary and completed the Advanced Management Program at Harvard Business School.